nisha-laur/FlexForce/README.md

 ## Client Testimonial

-"It was a great experience to work with [Your Name] as my demands were fulfilled, and [he/she/they] did a great job in making it perfect as I was expecting.
+"It was a great experience to work with Nisha as my demands were fulfilled, and she did a great job in making it perfect as I was expecting.
 Appreciated!
-Keep it up ☺️🙌🏼" - [Client's Name]
+Keep it up ☺️🙌🏼" - Sarita Kumari

 ## Project Link

-To view the live version of the website, click [here](https://flexforactivity.github.io/FLEXFORCE/).
+To view the live version of the website, click [here](https://nisha-laur.github.io/FlexForce/).

 ## License